 - Adjustable level of echo in the output with voltage control

-- Adjustable level of feedback in the echo circuit with voltage
+- Adjustable level of feedback in the echo circuit with voltage control

 - Adjustable delay with voltage control